malstrom82/masters-thesis-AI-reliability-assessment-framework/README.md

 # Reliability Assessment Framework (RAF) for AI Systems

+## Note
+This is under construction.
+Full code and statistics will be uploaded.
+The thesis version is also not yet in its finalized state.

 ## Overview

 This repository contains the work conducted as part of a Master’s thesis in Human-Centered AI at the University of Gothenburg.